Skaant/motifs-js/README.md

 * [WAY](#way), `way` : Method, Action, Operation, Function
 * [WEBSITE](#website), `website` : Website
 * [WIKI](#wiki), `wiki` : Wiki

-## `kami`

-**KAMI** or KAMI-KAMI, also known as :

-* [en] Concept, Idea, Word, Pattern, Spirit, God,
-* [fr] Concept, Idée, Mot, Motif, Esprit, Dieu.

-### Description

-**The KAMI of KAMIS.**

-Kami are "enlived" patterns, making them not only **generative** but also **evolutive** in a similar way classes and objects are.

-### Flavour

-At the very beginning,
-KAMI-KAMI **said itself**, to be brought to existence.

-Soon after, it started to speak out other KAMIS, which were instantly brought to existence too, following a pure nodal self-organization.

-For the generation to proceed, KAMI-KAMI first had to split itself in two : the KAMI concept and the
-KAMI individual.
-The class and the instance.

-It was also about genericity and specificity.
-And, at the end, dualism.

-KAMI-KAMI had to become a KAMI like the others KAMIS.
-It needed to be processed the same way to ensure genericity.

-But its specifity, the secrets of its generative powers, remained absent of other KAMIS.
-This was the key of peace.

-By doing so, KAMI-KAMI shared the same common nature, **the pattern**, to all of its creations [the kamis], letting them freely **extend and implement** its highly abstract powers.

 ## `command`